thomasranieri/cert-trainer/README.md

 ### Mixing data with code

 The questions.json file is in this codebase.
 That's not ideal, especially because it's massive.
+It would be best to split it into another repo, or convert it into a database.

 ### Potential for AI-generation at runtime